FirasAbouzahr/CollectiveRepo/Experimental PET Code Package/readme.md

 ## Plotting Coincidence Time Distribution with photopeak cuts
 - here we use SingleChannelEnergyResponse() and getCoincidenceTimeDiffs() together.
 We call SingleChannelEnergyResponse() twice, once for the left and right channels respectively.
-- In getCoincidenceTimeDiffs(), we can set photocut to be True and use the return values of SingleChannelEnergyResponse() to cut the left and right channel data to only include detctions that fall 2$\sigma$ within their respective photopeaks.
+- In getCoincidenceTimeDiffs(), we can set photocut to be True and use the return values of SingleChannelEnergyResponse() to cut the left and right channel coincidence data to only include detctions that fall 2$\sigma$ within their respective photopeaks.
-- This can refine timing distributions to be narrower since this requires the timing differences to come from photoelectric effect events.
+- Cutting data on the photopeak can refine timing distributions to be narrower since this requires the timing differences to come from photoelectric effect events.
 Notice in the example below, we shave over 400 ps from our CTR!

 ```python